sreeni-k/ngraph/README.md

 providing freedom, performance, and ease-of-use to AI developers.

 The diagram below shows deep learning frameworks and hardware targets supported by nGraph.
-NNP-L and NNP-I in the diagram refer to Intel's next generation deep learning accelerators: Intel® Nervana™ Neural Network Processor for Learning and Inference respectively.
+NNP-T and NNP-I in the diagram refer to Intel's next generation deep learning accelerators: Intel® Nervana™ Neural Network Processor for Learning and Inference respectively.
 Future plans for supporting addtional deep learning frameworks and backends are outlined in the [ecosystem] section.